MintedWithLovelace/MintedWithLovelace/dapp/resources/helpers/Readme.md

 ### PREREQS:
 Before you run the script of your choice below, first run the following in your terminal and reboot your device

+Replace the word "testnet" with "mainnet" if you are running the mainnet script next.

 ```
+# Replace the word testnet with mainnet in this line if you are doing this on a mainnet device:
+echo export NODE_CONFIG=testnet>> $HOME/.bashrc

 echo export TMPDIR=$HOME/.temp_mwl>> $HOME/.bashrc
 echo PATH="$HOME/.local/bin:$PATH" >> $HOME/.bashrc
 source $HOME/.bashrc